tom--/Collation-to-Charset-Table/README.md

     ./c2ct hex

-Display the same charset table un the human-editable format (see below)
+Display the same charset table in the human-editable format (see below)

     ./c2ct editable